amitabh-bhattacharya/Implementation-of-deep-CNN-ResNets/README.md

-# Implementation of deep CNN using Residual Networks (ResNets)
+# Implementation of deep CNN - ResNets

 I built a deep convolutional neural network, using Residual Networks (ResNets).
 We know that deep networks can represent very complex functions; but in practice, they are hard to train.
 Residual Networks, allow us to train much deeper networks.